josuamanuel/js-awe/README.md

 please PULL REQUEST!!! with your changes.

+## build

+npm run build

+* Run the test.
+If it fails cancel the build.
+* This will build for nodeJs in ./dist with support for Module Es in mjs folder and commonjs in cjs.
+* Build for web in dist/js-awe.min.js
+* generate types and copy them to genTypes folder. see more details below

 ## Generating types

 The library offer typescript types in ./types/ for the consumer.
 Currently only the main functions are typed in detail.

-To generate types:

-tsc -p tsconfig-types.json
+To generate automatically a basic type definition (mainly all with generic any type) you can execute:

+npm run genAndCopyTypes

-This will output types in ./genTypes then we will need to copy the new type definitions into ./types/ .
-This is to keep the documentation that was already manually generated.
+This will output types in ./genTypes then it will copy the d.ts.map to ./types/ and d.ts files if they don't exist in ./types/.
+It is recommended to improve the automatic generation of types and to document with JsDoc.

 ## publishing lib to npm